brian-jorgensen/yeg-neighbourhood-open-data-server/README.md

 The source of this data is the City of Edmonton Open Data Portal: [https://data.edmonton.ca](https://data.edmonton.ca).

-# Coming Soon?
+# Coming Soon
-A related YEG Neighbourhood Open Data Client that provides an example of what the output can look like.
+YEG Neighbourhood Open Data Client - to provide a working example of a client that consumes and formats the output of this server.

 ## Getting Started
 ### Using the library.